orbbec/OrbbecSDK_v2/examples/2.device.forceip/README.md

 1. Query device list and select a device

     ```cpp
-    // Create a Context object to interact with Orbbec devices
+    // Create a Context object
     ob::Context context;
     // Query the list of connected devices
     auto deviceList = context.queryDeviceList();